Rombout Hogerbeets: Arrest and trial

 As an accomplished lawyer, Hogerbeets tried to avail himself of his legal rights under Dutch law.
 However, due process was systematically denied him, though he apparently was not threatened with torture like his colleague Ledenberg.
 After many interrogations and a long wait (during which his wife was denied access to him, though he was allowed to correspond with her) he finally expected to have his day in court on 18 May 1619.
 A few days earlier, members of the court had pressed him privately to ask for mercy, but he had refused, protesting his innocence.
 When the trial opened he was not allowed to state his defense, but made to listen to the reading of the verdict, that had already been decided upon.
 Together with Grotius he was convicted of treason against the federal government and sentenced to life imprisonment and forfeiture of his and his wife's assets.

 Like Grotius, Hogerbeets was incarcerated in the fortress of Loevestein.
 Their wives were allowed to join them in jail.
-His wife fell ill, however, and after four months she died on 19 October 1620, her birthday.
+In 1621, Grotius was hidden by his wife, Maria van Reigersberch, in a book chest that was regularly brought for them and escaped.
+Hogerbeets' wife fell ill, however, and after four months she died on 19 October 1620, her birthday.
 It apparently took three days to remove the body, and it caused him much distress to have to share the cell with his wife's corpse.

 During his incarceration he authored a law manual, entitled: Korte inleidinge tot de praktyk voor de Hoven van Justitie in Holland (Short introduction to the practice of law before the courts of justice in Holland).

 When Maurice's brother Frederick Henry succeeded the former in 1625, Hogerbeets was allowed to transfer to more pleasant surroundings in Wassenaar, where he was put under house arrest.
 He died there on 7 September 1625.
 He was buried in the Groote Kerk in The Hague on 12 September 1625.